Diseases & Conditions

 You may also require a hip brace for several weeks after surgery to further protect your hip while the fracture heals.
 Both physical and occupational therapists may work with you to improve your mobility, and help you safely observe your hip precautions.

 The process of regaining strength and the ability to walk may take several months.
-After the initial hospitalization, you may spend several weeks in a skilled nursing facility or a rehabilitation center in order to improve your strength and general health.
+After the initial hospitalization, you may spend several weeks in a skilled nursing facility or a rehabilitation center to improve your strength and general health.

 Possible Complications of Surgery